 The Southwest Companion Pass can be a great way for you and your family you travel to Disney for cheap.
 The pass lets a friend or family member travel with you for just the cost of taxes and fees on a Southwest flight.
 Many people consider the Southwest Companion Pass to be the best deal in travel.

 You’ll need to fly 100 one-way flights within a calendar year on Southwest to earn the Companion Pass.
 If you’re not a frequent flyer, you can still get the pass by earning 110,000 qualifying Southwest points within a calendar year.

 Perhaps the best part is that points earned on a Southwest credit card currently count toward the qualifying total for the Companion Pass.

 3. Pay with cash and erase the expense later

 If you’re looking for something simple, you can pay cash for a flight and then “erase” that purchase with miles earned from certain cards, like the Capital One® Venture® Rewards Credit Card.
 The Capital One Venture is currently offering 50,000 Venture miles after spending $3,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.

-You can redeem Capital One Venture miles for nearly any travel purchase, including hotels, taxi rides, and flights.
-To redeem the miles for a purchase, just make a purchase as you normally would with the card, then log-in to your online account within 90 days, and “erase” the purchase with miles!
+You can redeem Capital One Venture miles for nearly any travel purchase, including hotels, taxi rides and flights.
+To redeem the miles, just make a purchase as you normally would with the card, then log into your online account within 90 days and erase the purchase with miles.